filecoin-project/FIPs/FIPS/fip-solstice.md

 ![Block-reward split across streams: burn (w0), service (w2) with orchestrator shares, consensus (w1) paying PoRep miners, and registrable future streams](../resources/fip-solstice/block-reward-split.png)

 *Figure 1: the two-level split.
-At each epoch, f02 divides the block reward across streams by weight: w1 to the consensus stream (winning miner, split by consensus power as today), w2 to the service stream (orchestrator wallets, shares s_i set quarterly by the SRA in proportion to Filecoin Pay volume), and the residual w0 = 1 - w1 - w2 to the burn actor.
-Dashed elements (future streams, future orchestrators) can be added later: streams by an SWA write under an accepted FIP (Section 2.4), orchestrators by SRA Governance (Section 3.2).
+At each epoch f02 divides the block reward among the streams by weight; each stream then pays its recipients by its own rule.
+Dashed elements (future streams, future orchestrators) can be added later (Sections 2.4 and 3.2).
 The ~20M FIL / year issuance figure is indicative.*

 ## Abstract